EOSC-synergy/ssh-oidc/motley-cue.md

 - `apt-get install motley-cue`
 - `yum install motley-cue`

-This will pull a couple of dependencies, most notably `nginx`.
+This will pull a couple of dependencies, most notably `nginx` (for which epel-release is required on centos7).
 You SHOULD get a host-certificate for your server and enable https in nginx.
 This is not part of this documentation.